 Judicial review of a CPS decision to offer no evidence in a private prosecution.
-The judgment gives further guidance on the Victim's Right of Review scheme.
+The judgment gives further guidance on the Victims' Right to Review scheme.
 The court noted Thom's "careful and elegant submissions" (at §32).

 R (on the application of Stubbs) v Parole Board EWHC 28 (Admin) (link)

 Judicial review of a refusal to transfer the claimant prisoner to open conditions, despite expert evidence recommending such a move.

 R (on the application of Copp and others) v Basildon Crown Court EWHC 2416 (Admin) (link)

 Led by Alun Jones QC in a judicial review of a series of search warrants.
 The claim was brought on the basis that the warrants lacked specificity, were drafted too widely, and resulted in excessive search and seizure of property.

 R (on the application of MF) v Governor of HMP X (2015) Administrative Court

 Judicial review proceedings of the refusal to re-categorise the claimant prisoner following a quashed adjudication, coupled with the failure of the prison service to provide him with proper healthcare, contrary to Article 3.

 R v F and others (2014) City of Westminster Magistrates’ Court